 When to Set Leaves Out on the Boulevard

 Please check the 2015 Residential Leaf Pick-Up Schedule [PDF - 677 KB] for your neighbourhood's date to have bagged or loose leaves set on the boulevard for pick-up.

 Below are the dates you need to know for Neighbourhood Leaf Collection:

 Burnside-Gorge/Harris Green/Hillside-Quadra/North Park – December 14

-In early October, the 2014 Residential Leaf Pick-up Schedule will be mailed to Victoria households and will be available at Victoria City Hall and the Crystal Pool and Fitness Centre.
+In early October, the 2014 Residential Leaf Pick-up Schedule was mailed to Victoria households and is available at Victoria City Hall and at the Crystal Pool and Fitness Centre.

 Bagged Leaves Call for Pick-up Service

 From October 20 to December 19, 2014, Victoria residents can contact the City's Parks office at 250.361.0600 to arrange for their bagged leaves to be picked up on the boulevard for free within five working days.
 Callers are asked to provide their name, address and phone number.
 There is no limit to the number of calls for pick-up.

 Callers are asked to provide their first and last name, street address and phone number.
 This service provides you with the flexibility of having your leaves picked up before your scheduled neighbourhood collection date.